yahyaqowle/Afsoomali/README.md

 New update will be on the way.

-Our focus now is ML by training data.
+Our focus now is ML by training data we gathered from varies sources.